beancount/docs/docs/22_how_we_share_expenses.md

 I designed a very different system to track our child’s expenses.
 For Kyle, I’m definitely interested in tracking the total cash flows and expenses related to him, regardless of who paid for them.
 It’s interesting to be able to ask (our ledger) a question like: “How much did his schooling cost?”, for example, or “How much did we pay in diapers, in total?”.
 Furthermore, we tend to pay for different things for Kyle, e.g. I deal with the daycare expenses (I’m the accounting nerd after all, so this shouldn’t be surprising), and his mother tends to buy all the clothing and prepare his food.
 To have a global picture of all costs related to him, we need to account for these things correctly.

 One interesting detail is that it would be difficult to do this with the previously described method, because I’d have to have a mirror of all expense accounts I’d use for him.
 This would make my personal ledger really ugly.
-For example, I want to book diapers to Expenses:Pharmacy, but I also have my own personal pharmacy expenses.
-So in theory, to do that I’d like to have separate accounts for him and me, e.g., Expenses:Kyle:Pharmacy and Expenses:Pharmacy.
+For example, I want to book diapers to `Expenses:Pharmacy`, but I also have my own personal pharmacy expenses.
+So in theory, to do that I’d like to have separate accounts for him and me, e.g., `Expenses:Kyle:Pharmacy` and `Expenses:Pharmacy`.
 This would have to be done for all the accounts we use for him.
 I don't do that.

 ### My Child Expenses on my Personal Ledger<a id="my-child-expenses-on-my-personal-ledger"></a>

-Instead of doing that, what I want is for my personal ledger to book all the expenses I make for him to a single category: Expenses:Kyle, and to track all the detail in a shared ledger.
+Instead of doing that, what I want is for my personal ledger to book all the expenses I make for him to a single category: `Expenses:Kyle`, and to track all the detail in a shared ledger.
 But I still have to book all the expenses to some category, and these appear on my personal ledger, there’s no option (I won’t maintain a separate credit card to pay for his expenses, that would be overkill, so I have to find a way).

 I accomplish this by booking the expenses to my own expenses account, as usual, but tagging the transaction with \#kyle: